-Foot traffic is one of the most common causes of roof damage, especially when the holiday season hits.
+Foot traffic is one of the most common causes of roof damage, especially during the holiday season.
 Wearing rubber-soled shoes is a must when climbing onto your roof.
 They will give you stability and gripping power for safety, but they will also be gentler on your shingles.

 2. Don’t Use Staples

 One of the biggest mistakes homeowners make when decorating their homes for Christmas is using a heavy-duty stapler when hanging lights.
-It may keep them in place, but it wreaks havoc on your shingles.
+It may keep them in place but wreaks havoc on your shingles.
 And when you remove them, it causes even more shingle damage.

 3. Avoid Using Nails

-Avoid using nails to secure your decorations to the roof.
+Avoid using nails to secure your decorations on the roof.
 They can cause serious damage.
 Not lonely does the nail pierce the shingle, resulting in a hole, but the hammer’s force can damage the underlayment.
-You run a higher risk of developing a roof leak when this happens, leading to a costly roof repair or replacement.
+When this happens, you run a higher risk of developing a roof leak, leading to a costly repair or replacement.

 4. Use Light Clips